-My COVID ICU in Miami is Being Slammed Yet Again.
+My COVID ICU in Miami Is Being Slammed Yet Again.
 But This Time It’s Different.

 The cycle is pretty predictable at this point.
 The time in between surges gives us an opportunity to make sure that we’re refreshing what needs to be refreshed ahead of time: setting up equipment, replacing missing cables, checking monitors.
 When you’re in the middle of a surge, it’s not the time to find out that you don’t have enough equipment.
 We’re literally asking plant operations and facilities management people to come in and fix all of these things between peaks.

-I think some people may not understand the amount of coordination that’s needed to — at the drop of a dime — be able to stop and say, “Okay, it’s two o’clock in the afternoon, and four of these patients have now turned into ICU patients.”
+I think some people may not understand the amount of coordination that’s needed to, at the drop of a dime, be able to stop and say, “OK, it’s 2 o’clock in the afternoon, and four of these patients have now turned into ICU patients.”
 As soon as the patient starts needing critical care, there’s an enormous amount of support that’s required.
 Where do we find those nurses from?

 In the middle of a surge like we are right now, the main priority is, on my part, to find extra agency nurses that our hospital doesn’t have.
 For the most part, we bring in an enormous amount of travelers, or agency contract staff, to meet demand and offset where we’re losing nurses.